pantheon-systems/documentation/source/partials/migrate/manual-when-all.md

 reviewed: ""
 ---

-### General Scenarios

-- You want to debug a failed migration.

-    - It can be helpful to migrate your code, database, and files separately to help debug edge-cases that are not supported through guided migration.
+- You are migrating a site that is only on your local machine: [Manually Migrate Sites to Pantheon](/migrate-manual)

-- The site or site archive is greater than 500MB.
+- The site or site archive is greater than 500MB: [Manually Migrate Sites to Pantheon](/migrate-manual)